-This three-day festival will bring together 200 - 300 key actors working on development data, hailing from governments, international organisations, civil society, academia and the technology sector.
-The event will focus on solving the critical gaps in access to and coverage of data, thereby contributing to the global effort to drive progress in the post-2015 agenda.
+This three-day festival brought together more than 300 key actors working on development data, hailing from governments, international organisations, civil society, academia and the technology sector.
+Catch up with the event via the social stream.

 International public finance will play a crucial role in putting the Sustainable Development Goals into practice post-2015.
 But given its changing nature, and the proliferation of new sources and mechanisms of development finance, how can it meet the challenges of our new era?
 To set the stage for these debates, ODI and a global coalition of partners hosted this conference in Accra, Ghana in March 2015.